Taxi driver acquitted of sex assault questioned on similar allegations in 2012: warrant

 The document states that Al-Rawi was questioned and told police he did not recall the incident, and said he would not force someone to have sex and “that he had never had intercourse with someone who was sleeping or passed out.”

 Halifax police Const.
 Dianne Penfound said Thursday officers investigated an allegation five years ago, but found at the time that there was not enough evidence to proceed with a charge.
-She said they are reopening the investigation into an alleged sexual assault on Dec.
+She said they are now reviewing the investigation into an alleged sexual assault on Dec.
 15, 2012, that involved a cab driver, but could not confirm the suspect’s name since charges have not been laid.

 Penfound said police had spoken to the alleged victim Wednesday, but she could not reveal anything about the case or the evidence.